-Health and wellness - Provides aerobic instruction, rehabilitative programs, and a fitness facility for its members and guests.
+Wellness - Provides aerobic instruction, rehabilitative programs, and a fitness facility for its members and guests.
 The fitness facility includes personal training, weight training, aerobic machines, and group exercise classes.
 Programs such as tae kwon do and yoga are offered, in addition to the traditional group exercise classes.